samevans/simphony/README.md

 # simphony
-A mobile app that allows musicians to find musicians
+A mobile app that allows musicians for musicians

 ## Environment setup